OnboardingETHCR/Testing-Onboarding/modulo2/modulo2-layer2.md

 1. Add the network to your wallet (e.g. via [Chainlist](https://chainlist.org))
 2. Bridge ETH from Mainnet to the L2
-3. Use dApps just like on Mainnet — with faster and cheaper transactions
+3. Use dApps just like on Mainnet, with faster and cheaper transactions

 Official L2 bridges:
 - [Arbitrum Bridge](https://bridge.arbitrum.io)